AnirudhSG/CovidVaccination_Anirudh/README.md

-Sure, here's a README file for your VaccinationController APIs:

----

 # Vaccination System APIs

 This repository contains the source code for APIs related to a Vaccination System.
 These APIs are designed to manage citizen registration, vaccination status tracking, and related operations.